 When it comes to delivering lighting fast speeds, Verizon’s network is a clear winner.
-However, propagation continues to be a challenge for millimeter-wave frequency bands, which are limited to outdoor locations in dense urban areas with large capacity requirements.
+However, propagation continues to be a challenge for millimeter-wave frequency bands.
+Bands get limited to outdoor locations in dense urban areas with large capacity requirements.

-According to Samsung, which has partnered with Verizon to commercialize 5G fixed wireless in four U.S. cities this year, propagating millimeter-wave 5G outdoors and fixed wireless indoors using CPEs is achievable without compromising speed.
+According to Samsung, propagating millimeter-wave 5G outdoors using CPEs is achievable.
+It wont slow down the incredible speed, either.
 However, transitioning from outdoors to indoors remains a significant issue for millimeter-wave.
 5G signals that rely on millimeter-wave don’t propagate well through walls, windows, people, water, and water vapor.
+Samsung has partnered with Verizon to commercialize 5G fixed wireless in four U.S. cities this year.

-And indoors is where more than 80% of cellular data originates and terminates, which means that in a 5G connected world – data will need to get in and out fast and seamlessly if carriers plan to offer customers a true 5G experience.
+Indoors is where more than 80% of cellular data originates and terminates.
+Which means that in a 5G connected world – data will need to get in and out fast and seamlessly if carriers plan to offer customers a true 5G experience.

 Sprint’s 5G 2.5 GHz network, which is significantly slower but covers much larger swaths of land, may be better suited for indoor propagation.
-But while Verizon and others are trying to find ways to make 5G millimeter frequencies perform ubiquitously indoors and out, there’s another problem brewing.
-5G millimeter wave smartphones are not performing well in temperatures above 85 degrees, according to numerous reports by users testing smartphones on the new networks.
+Network carriers are trying to find ways to make 5G millimeter frequencies perform indoors and out.
+But, there’s another problem brewing.
+5G millimeter wave smartphones are not performing well in temperatures above 85 degrees.
+This comes from numerous reports by users testing smartphones on the new networks.

 A recent story in the Wall Street Journal revealed that 5G switched off during the summer heat when testing the Samsung Galaxy S10.
-The overheating problem is related to Qualcomm’s first-generation 5G modem chipsets and is plaguing numerous carriers.
+The overheating problem relates to Qualcomm’s first-generation 5G modem chipsets.

 “On a hot Las Vegas morning, my two Galaxy S10 5G phones kept overheating and dropping to 4G,” statedPCMag Lead Mobile Analyst Sascha Segan.
 “This behavior is happening with all of the millimeter-wave, first-generation, Qualcomm X50-based phones when temperatures hit or exceed 85 degrees.
 We saw it with T-Mobile in New York, with Verizon in Providence, and now with AT&T in Las Vegas.
 It’s happened on Samsung and LG phones, with Samsung, Ericsson, and Nokia network hardware.”